vkucukcakar/sptables/README.md

 * Start the service for testing.
 The service will not survive after reboot.

-  Note that, with default settings, the firewall will immediately lock you out if you are connected to ssh with a different port instead of port 22.
-Just reboot if something goes wrong.
+  Note that, with default settings, the firewall will immediately lock you out if you are connected to ssh with a different port than 22.
+If something goes wrong, just reboot.
 ```
 	$ systemctl start sptables
 ```